octo-technology/VIO/docs/running_vio_locally.md

 ```

 ## Running the edge model serving
-The edge model serving is the module that is going to do the inference computing using the stored models.
+The edge model serving is the module that is going to do the inference computing using the stored models (_it does the_ `.predict()`").
 It is called
 by the edge orchestrator.

 You can follow the conda environment installation from the